 Note: if Github for Windows is not installed, the Aptana Studio installation will be unable to get files from Github and the installation process will exit with an error.
 If the 32-bit variation of JRE 8 is not installed, interestingly enough, Aptana will still install and try to install the prerequisites dependencies first, but the actual installation will probably also fail.

-After the Aptana Studio 3 installation has completed without problems, it still needs to be tweaked to be able to run correctly.
+After the Aptana Studio 3 installation has been completed without problems, it still needs to be tweaked to be able to run correctly.
 If the 32-bit variation of JRE 8 is not the only version of Java that is installed, Aptana needs to be guided to use this version as the virtual machine.
 This is done in the

 AptanaStudio3.ini file which is situated in the Aptana Studio 3 installation path.

 To find the

 AptanaStudio3.ini file, search for Aptana in the Windows search bar, right-click on App icon and choose to Open the file location.

 This will take you to the location where the shortcut for Aptana Studio 3 is saved.
 To get the installation path of Aptana Studio 3, right-click on the shortcut icon and choose Properties.

 Initialisation (.ini) files are opened by using Notepad.
 In most cases, the

 AptanaStudio3.ini file can be opened by double-clicking on it.
-32-bit variations of JRE is usually installed in the
+32-bit variations of JRE are usually installed in the

 C:\Program Files (x86)\Java\ directory.
 It can be further guided to the installed version of JRE (in this case